 "Beats me!
 But he was like that when he came over to the Burrow," Ron replied.
 "I was just under the impression that he was enjoying his dreams."

 Elaine rolled her eyes.
 "D'ya reckon he's still having weird visions about You-Know-Who?"

 "Why would he be smiling at that?"
-Ron wondered.
+Ron wondered with a chuckle.
 "Besides, that's not really a problem anymore…"